 - Open Play Store.

 - Locate and expand Google.

 - Restart your device and make sure to install updates before moving to set up Google Assistant.

 And, on that note, we can conclude this article.
-Thank you for reading and follow us on Twitter and Facebook.
-In addition, if you have an alternative solution for the Google Assistant not talking, be so kind to share it with our readers and us in the comments section below.
+Thank you for reading and following us on Twitter and Facebook.
+In addition, if you have an alternative solution for the Google Assistant not talking, be so kind as to share it with our readers and us in the comments section below.